Duet3D/RepRapFirmware/Developer-documentation/DynamicBedPlane.md

 # Dynamic IDEX bed-plane control

-## Scope of the foundation commit
+## Current implementation scope

-The initial commit adds an isolated mathematical transform and safety validation.
-It deliberately does not modify runtime behavior.
-This separation allows the transform to be unit-tested before motion-state, segmentation, CAN, and recovery concerns are introduced.
+The branch contains an isolated mathematical transform and safety validation, read-only access to configured `M671` leadscrew geometry, and enumeration of the individual mesh samples that stock firmware previously reduced immediately to one average.
+It deliberately does not modify runtime motion behavior.

+`DynamicBedPlane::CalculateTelemetry()` now runs the complete two-nozzle-to-leadscrew calculation in one side-effect-free call.
+It reports the fitted plane, ordered leadscrew corrections, extrema, and correction spread.
+Rejected calculations leave the caller's last known-good telemetry unchanged.

 ## Machine model